Adding Value to Farm Products: An Overview

 A key point to remember is that adding value by processing food products increases safety risks.
 Therefore, rules and regulations are established to protect the public health.
 Each state has its own regulations about processing kitchens, and some local governments have building codes that also apply.
 If there is any possibility that you will be selling your food out of state, you must also comply with the federal regulations as stated in the Federal Food, Drug, and Cosmetic Act and enforced by the Food and Drug Administration (FDA).
 The FDA has what it calls Good Manufacturing Practices (GMP), upon which state regulations are based.
 GMPs include requirements that walls, floors, and ceilings be washable, and the kitchen must be ventilated so that drip or condensation from ceiling or fixtures won’t fall into food.
 Food contact surfaces, tools, and equipment must be resistant to corrosion and made of nontoxic materials.
 Seams on surfaces must be smoothly bonded to prevent accumulation of food particles, dirt, etc. The room must be screened to keep out birds, insects, and other pests.
 You must have a bathroom, if you have employees.
 You must have a hand-washing sink separate from sinks for washing, rinsing, and sanitizing equipment and utensils.
 Water must be from an approved source.

 If your food product contains more than five percent meat, you must have a USDA Food Safety and Inspection Service inspector present during processing.
 You must also comply with USDA regulations, whether the product is sold in-state only or out of state.
-The full description of GMPs is printed in the Code of Federal Regulations 21 CFR, Part 110, available online at
+The full description of GMPs is printed in the Code of Federal Regulations 21 CFR, Part 110.

 All products need to include a product code that shows where the product was packed, the date and year packed, and the product and batch number.
 Individual containers and cases should be coded.
 The codes should be kept in records pertaining to the product and should be written on your invoices to identify distribution.
 The codes provide a means of tracking a product, should there be complaints or a recall be necessary.
 Organic processing involves additional record-keeping and other regulatory requirements.

 If you plan to sell your product through retail stores, you should plan to display a Uniform Product Code (UPC) on the label.
 This barcode provides a means for automated identification of your product.
 Brokers, wholesalers, and retail buyers will not handle a product without a UPC.
 It is your responsibility to obtain a UPC for each product you produce.
-Contact the Uniform Code Council to apply for a UPC assignment.
+Contact GS1 US to apply for a UPC assignment.
 The fee for assignment is based on the size of your business.
-Contact:

 While it can be difficult to find a liability insurance provider, and insurance may be costly, product liability insurance is a must.
 Many farmers’ markets and most retail outlets will require a minimum level (normally $1 to 2 million) of product liability coverage before you can sell your products in their markets.
 There are no standard rates for liability coverage for food products, because the premium depends on the specific characteristics of the product, the manufacturing process, and marketing plan.
 Most insurance companies require a great deal of information—including submission of production, distribution, and marketing plans—even to provide a rate quote.